Hannah Éva

 Hannah Éva Hofmann (born April 26, 1993) is an American model, artist, and internet personality.
 She has dual-citizenship for Hungary and the United States.
-Originally from Eagan, MN, she is currently living in Minneapolis, Minnesota, and is best known for her videos posted on Vine.
+Originally from Eagan, MN, she lives in Minneapolis, Minnesota, and is best known for her videos posted on Vine.
 As of March 22, 2015, Hofmann has approximately 8,200 followers on Vine.

 Early life

 Hofmann was born in Rochester, Minnesota, and grew up in Eagan, Minnesota.
 She attended Itasca Community College, with a focus on art and writing.

 Career

 Art

 Hofmann received multiple national awards for art and photography while in high school including the 2011 Scholastic Art & Writing Award Gold Medal in Photography.

 Internet videos

 Hannah Éva Hofmann joined Vine in September, 2013, when she created an account under the name of "Hannah Eva".
 Since then, Hofmann has focused more on Vines containing artistic and comedic content, including cosplay in the Disney universe.
 One of her most popular Vines showcases Hofmann's artistic prowess, in which her face in skull make-up with special effect editing done to her eyes is shown on a black backdrop.